 Meanwhile, plan to attend the NMM's ongoing OFF-SITE concerts and movies, pop-displays and loaned exhibits.

 Stay tuned with the NMM here online and via Facebook, Twitter, and Instagram.

 The National Music Museum is one of the most renowned institutions of its kind in the world.
 With more than 15,000 musical instruments in the overall holdings, the NMM's collections are among the best anywhere.

 414 E. Clark St. (Corner of Clark and Yale Streets)Vermillion, SouthDakota 57069605 / 658-3450

 The mission of the National Music Museum is to explore, enjoy, and preserve the world of musical instruments.

 The National Music Museum is closed in preparation for architectural expansion!Read more here.

-CANCELLED DUE TO INCLEMENT WEATHER: T. Wilson King to play historic NMM guitars for Jan.
-17 "NMM Live!" concert, Farber Hall
+RESCHEDULED: T. Wilson King to play historic NMM guitars during April 16 "NMM Live!" concert, Farber Hall